Create a free Garmin map: for cycling, mountain biking, and hiking

 which has changed the rendering.
 Now we want the nice colour on the Garmin that Minko uses.
 For this we need the files in the Styles folder.
 Download these files from Minko's site and zip them up (on Linux the directory option of mkgmap does not appear to work):

-mkgmap data.osm --family-id=10010 --product-id=1 --family-name=MyMap --index --style-file=styles.zip 10010.TYP
+time mkgmap data.osm --tdbfile --max-jobs=3 --family-id=10010 --product-id=1 --family-name=MyMap --index --style-file=styles.zip 10010.TYP

-alias srtm="mono ~/garmin/Srtm2Osm/Srtm2Osm.exe" srtm -step 50 <font color='GRAY'><b>-large </b></font>-bounds1 $bottom $left $top $right
+alias srtm="mono ~/garmin/Srtm2Osm/Srtm2Osm.exe" srtm -step 50 -large -bounds1 $bottom $left $top $right

 saves to srtm.osm.
 Now we can combine the maps:

-The format used for Garmin maps has, in effect, a maximum size, meaning that you have to split an .osm file that contains large well mapped regions into a number of smaller tiles.
+The format used for Garmin maps has, in effect, a maximum size, meaning that you have to split an .osm file that contains large well mapped regions into a number of smaller 'tiles'.
 Splitter does that.
-You can find it here
+You can find it here.

 alias mkgmap='java -Xmx4096m -ea -jar ~/garmin/mkgmap-r1543/mkgmap.jar' alias splitter="java -Xmx2000m -jar ~/garmin/splitter-r123/splitter.jar" splitter data.osm